roman-milk/roman-milk.github.io/bob-gwen-and-harlina.md

+===

- ****** Bob Gwen and Harlina ****** byJust_Plain_Bob© In the morning my head hurt, but then I knew it would while I was pounding down the drinks at Bud's.
+In the morning my head hurt, but then I knew it would while I was pounding down the drinks at Bud's.
 A handful of aspirin followed by several cups of black coffee got me into enough shape to make it to work.
 Luckily it was a busy day for me and by concentrating on the work at hand I was able to push Gwen to the back of my mind until quitting time.
 However she was back in the forefront when I got off work that afternoon.

  She came back full force when I had to call a cab to take me to Bud's to pick up my car.
 Making the call reminded me of just why my car was at Bud's.
 I got my keys from Mike, had one beer and then left.
 I couldn't afford to try and drink away my sorrows.
 Cab home last night, cab to work that morning, cab to Bud's to get my car plus what I spent on booze the night before had put a severe dent in my available funds.